The Organizational Structure

 Obstacle Control Mechanism

 In exercise of the power conferred by section 5 (A) (c) of the Myanmar Aircraft Act 1934, Ministry of Transport and Communications issued order no.(171/2010) on 10 August 2010 for obstacle control to ensure the implementation of requirements relating to the group of obstacle limitation surfaces at and around aerodromes.
-Thie Ministry order was amended on 22 July 2019 as Order No. 136/2019.
+The Ministry order was amended on 22 July 2019 as Order No. 136/2019

 • Outer Horizontal Surface